Gender differences in suicide

-Gender differences in suicide include different rates of suicides and suicidal behavior between males and females, among both adults and adolescents.
-While females more often have suicidal thoughts, males die by suicide more frequently.
+Gender differences in suicide include different rates of suicides and suicidal behavior between men and women, among both adults and adolescents.
+While women more often have suicidal thoughts, men die by suicide more frequently.
 This discrepancy is known as the gender paradox in suicide.

-Globally, death by suicide occurred about 1.8 times more often among males than among females in 2008, and 1.7 times in 2015.
-In the Western world, males die by suicide three to four times more often than do females.
+Globally, death by suicide occurred about 1.8 times more often among men than among women in 2008, and 1.7 times in 2015.
+In the Western world, men die by suicide three to four times more often than do women.
 This greater male frequency is increased in those over the age of 65.
-Suicide attempts are between two and four times more frequent among females.
-Researchers have partly attributed the difference between suicide and attempted suicide among the sexes to males using more lethal means to end their lives.
+Suicide attempts are between two and four times more frequent among women.
+Researchers have partly attributed the difference between suicide and attempted suicide among the sexes to men using more lethal means to end their lives.
 Other reasons, including disparities in the strength or genuineness of suicidal thoughts, have also been given.

 Overview

 The role that gender plays as a risk factor for suicide has been studied extensively.
-While females, particularly those under the age of 25, show higher rates of non-fatal suicidal behavior and suicide thoughts, and attempt suicide more frequently than males do, males have a much higher rate of suicide.
+While women, particularly those under the age of 25, show higher rates of non-fatal suicidal behavior and suicide thoughts, and attempt suicide more frequently than men do, men have a much higher rate of suicide.
 This is known as the gender paradox in suicide, a term coined by Silvia Sara Canetto and Isaac Sakinofsky.

 According to the World Health Organization (WHO), challenges represented by social stigma, the taboo to openly discuss suicide, and low availability of data are obstacles leading to poor data quality for both suicide and suicide attempts.
-The organization states that "given the sensitivity of suicide – and the illegality of suicidal behaviour in some countries – it is likely that under-reporting and misclassification are greater problems for suicide than for most other causes of death."
+The organization states that:"given the sensitivity of suicide – and the illegality of suicidal behaviour in some countries – it is likely that under-reporting and misclassification are greater problems for suicide than for most other causes of death."